 Changes in the volatility of the S&P 500 Index are expected to affect the trading value of the MITTS Securities.
 Volatility is the term used to describe the size and frequency of price and/or market fluctuations.
-If the volatility of the S&P 500 Index increases or decreases, the trading value of the MITTS Securities may be adversely affected.
+If the volatility of the S&P 500 Index increases we expect that the trading value of the MITTS Securities will increase and, conversely, if the volatility of the S&P 500 Index decreases, we expect the value of the MITTS Securities will decrease.